Connect With Us

 Appraisal Report Notes

 The appraiser will document their findings in the appraisal report.
-If the well appears functional and no obvious problems exist, the report will simply note "private well" and move on.
-If problems are observed or reported, the appraiser will note these as deficiencies.
+If the well appears functional and no obvious problems exist, the report will simply note the presence of a private well and proceed.
+If problems are observed or reported, the appraiser will list these as deficiencies.

 Appraisal Contingencies

 If the appraisal notes well-related deficiencies, the loan approval may be contingent on repairs.
-The seller will have the opportunity to fix the problem (by repairing the well, conducting water treatment, or hiring a well contractor) before closing.
+The seller will have the opportunity to fix the problem before closing, which could involve repairing the well, installing water treatment, or hiring a well contractor.
 Once repairs are documented, the appraisal contingency can be removed.

 Timing